weblogistics/mailinabox/README.md

 * * *

-Our goals are to:
+My goals is to:

-* Make deploying a good mail server easy.
+* Make deploying a good hosting mail server easy.
-* Promote [decentralization](http://redecentralize.org/), innovation, and privacy on the web.
+* Ensure compatibility with the most common mail clients (which means Windows 10 Mail!)
+* As far as possible foolo the Mail-in-a-Box goals, without defeating the above!
 * Have automated, auditable, and [idempotent](https://web.archive.org/web/20190518072631/https://sharknet.us/2014/02/01/automated-configuration-management-challenges-with-idempotency/) configuration.
-* **Not** make a totally unhackable, NSA-proof server.
-* **Not** make something customizable by power users.

-Additionally, this project has a [Code of Conduct](CODE_OF_CONDUCT.md), which supersedes the goals above.
-Please review it when joining our community.

 The Box
 -------